Where are we now?

 We provide consultant services and advice to statutory partners in Local Authority Licensing and Building Control and work in conjunction with the Health and Safety Executive, Crown Inspectors and Natural Resources Wales.

 In terms of Procurement, we are encouraged by the Welsh Government to maximise access by Small and Medium Enterprises (SME’s) to our contracts through the Opening Doors charter and the Wales Public Procurement Policy.
 There is a possibility that some best practice guidance could become statutory.

 What are we planning to do and why?

 We would like to apply a sharper focus on ensuring businesses can develop and remain in operation and find ways to reduce the regulatory burden placed on businesses.

-We know that many SME’s do not survive a fire and commence trading again, our protection activities will ensure that the advice given is of the highest quality, our enforcement activity is proportionate to the risk posed by the business and that the time taken to conduct our interactions with business is kept to the minimum necessary.
-Through our procurement activities we can educate and engage with SME’s , and structure tenders such that there is potentially greater access to tenders and work.
+We know that many SME’s do not survive a fire and commence trading again.
+Our protection activities will ensure that the advice given is of the highest quality, our enforcement activity is proportionate to the risk posed by the business and that the time taken to conduct our interactions with business is kept to the minimum necessary.
+Through our procurement activities we can educate and engage with SME’s and structure tenders to allow greater access to tenders and work.

-Through our business fire safety audit programme we plan to support, develop and guide the business community in order to promote economic sustainability.
-We want to encourage economic sustainability and cohesive communities in line with the Well-being of Future Generations Act.
+Through our Business Fire Safety Audit Programme, we plan to support, develop and guide the business community in order to promote economic sustainability.
+We want to encourage economic sustainability and cohesive communities in line with the Well-being of Future Generations (Wales) Act 2015.

 How and when are we going to deliver this?